Draugon/wt21-duaw/Blogpost.md

 Overall it was a very interesting project and journey and I am so glad to have been able to work closely with our web developer during the project, it was always a pleasure to talk things through.
 Additionally to our WD Mentor Bernardo, I would like to thank Max, David and Mattis for their input for coming up with the structure for the recommendation system.

+The DUAW graduation presentation was a massive success, with the audience reacting with great excitement and supportive comments.

+This proved once again that the DUAW team was right in working on a solution that can bring an immediate real-world impact.
+Instead of something irrelevant that is hard to execute and needs additional proof of concept.

+The goal is for DUAW to become the go-to platform for prospective TechLabs students, alumni, partners, and the TechLabs leadership team on an international scale.
+This is the project and community hub that can bring TechLabs to the next level and everyone is welcome to contribute to making this happen.

+A big thanks to everyone who believed in this idea and supported this project from day one.